Medellín: Economy

-Medellín is one of Colombia's economic centers.
+Medellín is Colombia's second most important economic center, after Bogotá.
 Its economy is led by a powerful group of people from the private sector known as the Grupo Empresarial Antioqueño (Antioquian Enterprises Group).
 The group was formerly known as the Sindicato Antioqueño (Antioquian Union) but after being mistaken abroad for a labor union, which hampered its international growth for many years, a new formal name was chosen.
 It is represented by David Bojanini, head of Grupo Suramericana (a banking, asset management and insurance conglomerate); Carlos Ignacio Gallego of Grupo Nutresa (food industry); José Alberto Velez of Cementos Argos (a multinational cement company); and Carlos Raúl Yepes, head of Bancolombia.
 This group has an aggregate market capitalization of approximately US$17 billion and employs more than 80,000 Colombians.

 This group also participates in other sectors of the city industry and is an active trader in the Colombian stock exchange.
 Medellín serves as headquarters for many national and multinational companies.